The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 0002

-$ echo 'umask file1' > umask_0002 ← Create a file "umask_0002"
+$ echo 'umask file1' > umask_0002 ←Create file "umask_0002"

-$ umask 0027 ← Change the default permission to "0027" (rw- r-- ---)
+$ umask 0027 ←Change default permissions to "0027" (rw- r-- ---)

-0027 ← changed to "0027"
+0027 ←Changed to "0027"

-$ echo 'umask file2' > umask_0027 ←Use umask=0027 to create a file "umask_0027"
+$ echo 'umask file2' > umask_0027 ←Create file "umask_0027" with umask=0027

-$ ls -l umask_0002 umask_0027 ← List the permissions of the two files for comparison
+$ ls -l umask_0002 umask_0027 ←List permissions of both files to compare

--rw-rw-r-- 1 aaa aaa 12 2011-10-10 10:10 umask_0002 ← Note that the permissions of the two files are different
+-rw-rw-r-- 1 aaa aaa 12 2011-10-10 10:10 umask_0002 ←Note the different permissions for the two files

 -rw-r----- 1 aaa aaa 12 2011-10-10 10:11 umask_0027